amit130391/StayEase/README.md

 1. GET /admin/users - Retrieve a list of all user, only admin can view all the users.
 2. GET user/me - Retrieve the details of an authenticated user.
 3. POST /register - Registers a new user.
+4. POST /auth/login - Login a user and return jwt token for authentication.
-### Book Endpoints
+### Hotel Endpoints
-1. GET /books - Retrieve a list of all books.
+1. GET /hotels - Retrieve a list of all hotels.
-2. POST /admin/book - Save a new book in the DB.
-Only admin can save a new book.
+2. POST /admin/hotel - Save a new hotel in the DB.
+Only admin can save a new hotel.
-3. PUT /admin/book/{bookId}?status={Status} - Updates the given book.
-Only admin is allowed to update.
+3. PUT /manager/hotel/{hotelId} - Updates a given hotel.
+Only manager is allowed to update, with the request body.
-4. DELETE /book/{bookId} - Deletes a book with the given ID.
+4. DELETE /admin/hotel/{hotelId} - Deletes a hotel with the given ID.
+Only admin allowed to delete.
-### Rental Endpoints
+### Booking Endpoints
-1. POST /user/me/books/{bookId}/rent - Rent a book with the given Id for the authenticated user.
-Shows required error if the book is already rented or is unvailable or user has already rented 2 books.
-2. POST /user/me/books/{bookId}/return - Return a book with the given Id for the authenticated user.
-Shows required error if the book is not rented by the user or if there is no such book.
+1. POST /user/me/hotels/{hotelId} - Book hotel room with the given hotelId for the authenticated user.A single room can be booked per request .Shows required error if there is no available rooms in the hotel.
+2. POST /manager/bookings/{bookingId} - Cancel the booking for the given bookingId.
+Only hotel managers are allowed to cancel the booking.

 ## Contact
 If you have any questions or suggestions, feel free to contact me: